Ogek/chat-server/README.md

 - `text`: Body of message

+# english: sorry I had to, :D
-User left chat automatically on closed connection
+User leaves the chat automatically on closed connection

 ## Examples